Kalugy/Kalugy/README.md

 - Experimenting with new frameworks and tools in the JavaScript ecosystem
 - Aws certifications

-# 🚧 Projects in Progress
+# 🚧 💡 Coding Side Projects & Code Hobbies

 👷‍♂️ I’m currently building and maintaining the following exciting projects: